Beijing’s Olympics close, ending safe but odd global moment

 It was weird.
 It was messy and, at the same time, somehow sterile.
 It was controlled and calibrated in ways only Xi Jinping’s China could pull off.
 And it was sequestered in a ”bubble” that kept participants and the city around them – and, by extension, the sporadically watching world – at arm’s length.

-On Sunday night, Xi and International Olympic Committee President Thomas Bach stood together as Beijing handed off to Milan-Cortina, site of the 2026 Winter Games.
-“Twinkle, Twinkle, Little Star” echoed as dancers with tiny, fiery snowflakes glided across the stadium in a ceremony that, like the opening, was headed by Chinese director Zhang Yimou.
+On Sunday night, Xi and International Olympic Committee President Thomas Bach stood together as Beijing handed off to Milan-Cortina, site of the 2026 Winter Games. ”Twinkle, Twinkle, Little Star” kicked off a notably Western-flavored show with Chinese characteristics as dancers with tiny, fiery snowflakes glided across the stadium in a ceremony that, like the opening, was headed by Chinese director Zhang Yimou.

+”We welcome China as a winter sport country,” Bach said, closing the Games.
+He called their organization ”extraordinary” and credited the Chinese and their organizing committee for serving them up ”in such an excellent way and a safe way.”

 By many mechanical measures, these Games were a success.
-They were, in fact, quite safe — albeit in the carefully modulated, dress-up-for-company way that authoritarian governments always do best.
-The local volunteers, as is usually the case, were delightful, helpful and engaging.
+They were, in fact, quite safe – albeit in the carefully modulated, dress-up-for-company way that authoritarian governments always do best.
+The local volunteers, as is usually the case, were delightful, helpful and engaging, and they received high-profile accolades at the closing.

-“The Chinese people embraced these Games.
-Even in the closed loop, we could make this experience of excitement, of warmth, of hospitality and of friendliness,” Bach said Friday.

 There was snow – mostof it fake, some of it real.
 The venues – many of them, like the Bird’s Nest and the Aquatic Center, harvested from the 2008 edition of the Beijing Olympics – performed to expectations.
 One new locale,Big Air Shougang, carved from a repurposed steel mill, was an appealingly edgy mashup of winter wonderland and rust-belt industrial landscape.